xquintana/DumpReport/README.md

 In case an exception has been found, it is reported in the section 'Exception Information' showing the faulting thread.
-Thread details include: thread id, instruction pointer and the call stack.
+Thread details include: thread id (hex and decimal value), instruction pointer (RIP/EIP for 64/32 bits, resp.) and the call stack.
 Each frame of the stack indicates the module, function and, if available, the source file and line number.

 The last section shows all threads grouped by call stack.